PhilipYip1988/python-tutorials/numpy_library/readme.md

 #     - isfinite                   : Returns True for finite elements.
 #     - isinf                      : Returns True for infinite elements.
 #     - isnan                      : Returns True for NaN elements.
+#     - isin                       : Tests whether elements in an array are contained in another array.
 #     - isreal                     : Returns True for real elements in the array.
 #     - iscomplex                  : Returns True for complex elements in the array.
 #     - isrealobj                  : Checks if the array is entirely real (no imaginary parts).